 Now let's assume that you have answered the five questions and have brought your child in for an assessment.
-Often the first stop is your pediatrician who knows your son or daughter well and can help find a therapist who can do the job for you, such as a psychiatrist, a psychologist a social worker or a drug counselor trained in dealing with teenagers.
+Often the first stop is your pediatrician who knows your son or daughter well and can help find a therapist who can do the job for you, such as a psychiatrist, a psychologist, a certified family counselor, a social worker or a drug counselor trained in dealing with teenagers.

 In Part Two of this blog, to be published shortly, we will look at how treatment decisions are made and give you a handle on how to work with your mental health professional to make sure that your child is getting the best of help.
 There are a number of treatment strategies available, and not all require pharmaceuticals.
 If, however, medication is required, you will need to be reassured that proper steps have been taken to ensure minimal side effects and an effective treatment.

 The goal is to help your teen gain the strength and stability to deal with obstacles that are getting in his way, be it a troublesome divorce, a girl breaking up with him or just the challenges of being an adolescent (not easy).
 Your son or daughter should look back at this moment as a time that you stepped up and got them the help they needed, when they needed it.

 You can get this right.